Search This Blog

 See:

-Will of Stephen Remnant 1801.
-I obtained my copy from the National Archives, Kew and transcribed it.
+Will of Stephen Remnant 1801 and Samuel Manning 1745.
+I obtained my copies from the National Archives, Kew and transcribed it.

 Apprentice Indenture.
 National Archives.
 REF IR1 14 F 200.